Steam and Condensate

 Flash Steam Generation (bar)

-Flow Coefficient Cv and Flow Factor Kv
+Flow Coefficient Cv versus Flow Factor Kv

 Generation of Condensate in Cold Steam Pipes - SI Units